alisomay/naked-paper.js/README.md

 # naked-paper.js
 An attempt to free paper.js from DOM and Canvas dependencies.
 Especially for making it usable with Nick Thompson's exciting project blueprint. https://github.com/nick-thompson/blueprint

+This is an experiment and a proof of concept rather than a project.
+If the library will be useful and performant enough then it can become a project.

 # possible use with blueprint
 Copy `naked-paper.js` to `node_modules` folder.